ratewalamit/Ratewal_Notes/README.md

 # putting upper limit on files size
 find . -size +45M >.gitignore
+slash at the beginning of a pattern is relative to the directory where the .gitignore resides.

 # remove added files to git only not from local machine
 git rm -rf --cahced .